 Plans, executes, facilitates and advances technical/scientific research projects.

-  Designs, develops and tests analysis tools for research (including computational, statistical methods, etc.).
+Designs, develops and executes experimental protocols for research (including empirical protocols, computational, statistical methods, etc.).

 Collaborates with other researchers as appropriate.

-  Participates in the preparation and writing scientific research manuscripts.
+Participates in the preparation and writing of grant applications and reports, and co-authors scientific research manuscripts.

 Serves as a resource for collecting data and performing analysis.
 Facilitates and promotes a research project by providing scientific or intellectual information.

 Develops laboratory protocols and training on new techniques.
 Manage, analyze and make recommendations on complex data sets for research.

 Experience in developing and implementing empirical genomic protocols.